CSP Tools

 bin2c cspPage.dat cspPage.dat.c

-This will produce a C array with the name "cspPages".
+This produces a C array named cspPages.
 You can change the name with the -d flag.

-The C array must be connected to a CspReader, and you can either write the code yourself or use the -c flag which will automatically emit code for a CspReader in the code produced.
+The C array must be connected to a CspReader.
+You can write this code yourself or use the -c flag, which emits a CspReader in the generated code.

 The command: